MadJacksonI/TestTask/README.md

 - `Error open file 1_in.txt`
 - `Error open file 2_in.txt`

 After that, the automatic generation of input files will be performed.
+Duplicate emulation is done by duplicating each line

 - **Option 2**: This option allows users to compare flight codes.
-Users can input two flight codes manually, or choose a default set of codes for comparison.
+Users can input two flight codes manually, or choose a default set of codes for comparison enter "S".
 - **Option 3**: Exits the program.

 ## Output